simp/simp-doc/docs/user_guide/HOWTO/IPA_Clients.rst

    .. code-block:: yaml

       ---
+      # IPA's default uid's are in the millions while SIMP's max is much lower
+      simp_options::uid::max: 0

+      # IPA uses both of these technologies, so they need to be enabled
+      # Do not need to set in any 'simp' scenario
+      simp_options::sssd: true
+      simp_options::ldap: true

       # If the IPA server is a DNS server, this will allow you to use the DNS
       # SRV records to discover other IPA provided services, like LDAP and krb5
       simp_options::dns::servers:
       - <IP address of IPA server>

-      # IPA's default uid's are in the millions while SIMP's max is much lower
-      simp_options::uid::max: 0
+      simp_options::dns::search:
+      - <IPA Domain>
+      resolv::named_autoconf: false
+      resolv::caching: false
+      resolv::resolv_domain: <IPA Domain>

 #.
 Next time Puppet runs via cron job, your node will be part of the IPA domain
    and logins should work.